Democracy | Malian | Citizen | Ballot

 institutions.

-In addition to this standard-setting work,
+In addition to this Democratic

-the Council of Europe promotes democracy and its values by
+the Council of Europe promotes democracy and its values by programmes on democratic participation, education for democratic

 citizenship and youth participation, because democracy is much